COMMGRAD 6022:03: Critical Methods

 Detailed descriptions of all assignments appear on this syllabus.
 You are free to ask questions in class about the assignments, or contact me outside of class by email or phone.
-But, please be aware, I will NOT answer any questions about an assignment in the week before it is due (most assignments are due on thursday, which means you have until the thursday before it is due to ask questions).
+But, please be aware, I will NOT answer any general questions about an assignment's expectations in the week before it is due (most assignments are due on wednesday, which means you have until the wednesday before it is due to ask questions).
 I recognize that students procrastinate, so, consider this an inducement to begin work early.
-This means if you have a question, you need to be prepared to ask it in the class sessions during the week before the paper is due.
+This means if you have a question, you need to be prepared to ask it in the class session during the week before the paper is due.
 I will not answer questions after that time.

-Track 1: Textual Criticism: All assignments assume you are studying a fixed, verbal, single text produced and delivered by an identifiable rhetor.
+Track 1: Textual Criticism: All assignments assume you are studying a fixed, single text produced and delivered by an identifiable rhetor (or group of rhetors) that has a strong, if not central, verbal component.
 However, if you would like to analyze some other type of communicative act, please feel free to talk to me.
 Most of the theories discussed in class assume a verbal text.
 However, similar techniques can be applied to more ephemeral, visual, or collective texts.

 Paper 1) Text Selection: (5) [5 pages].
 Write a 5 page justification for studying your text.
 The justification should include:

+Note: This is NOT an outline for the paper, but a list of topics to be covered.
 I suggest you find a text that is approximately 10-20 pages long.
 Bring enough clean copies of your text to class so that all class members can have their own copy.
-Due January 30:
+Due January 29:

 Paper 4) Developed criticism: (15) [20 pages].
-This paper should take the heuristic vocabulary developed in paper 3 to rewrite the initial analysis in paper 2.
+This paper should take the heuristic vocabulary developed in paper 3 to rewrite the initial analysis you did in paper 2.
 Develop and expand upon (or change) your initial insights given the new terministic screens offered by your reading of theory.
-Peer edit draft due: March 27 Final draft due: April 3.
+Peer edit draft due: March 26 Final draft due: April 2.

 Track 2: Method: Nothstine, Blair and Copeland make clear that criticism often involves an inventional process.
 Thus, when we talk about criticism using a method, we typically are talking about the weaving together of insights from multiple locations to develop a vocabulary that helps explore a text.
 Thus, the point of this assignment track is to: identify and summarize primary documents that provide the foundation for a vocabulary, conduct an exhaustive literature review of others who have used this method and summarize the themes present in these writings, and identify where your approach adds to existing understandings of method.

-Paper 1 (5) [5 pages]: The overview and bibliography: This paper should introduce the reader to rhetorical concept that helps explain the functioning of a text.
-It should provide a cursory summary of the primary text, as well as examples of where the concept has been used by others.
+Paper 1 (5) [5 pages]: The overview and bibliography: This paper should introduce the reader to rhetorical concepts that help explain the functioning of a text.
+It should provide a cursory summary of the primary theory text (i.e., for the pentad, you would summarize Burke's Grammar of Motives), as well as examples of where the concept has been used by others.
 The bibliography attached to this paper should be exhaustive (in fact, this should be where you spend the bulk of your time).
 I do not expect you to have read everything, but I do want to see evidence that you have spent significant time doing bibliographic work.
-ComIndex, CIOS, Project Muse, books and book chapters, NCA conference presentations, MA theses, dissertations, etc. should all be searched.
-Due: January 30.
+CMMC, Project Muse, books and book chapters, dissertations, etc. should all be searched.
+Due: January 29.

-Paper 2 (10) [10 pages]: The primary text: This paper should provide a detailed summary of the concepts as they appear in the primary theory text.
+Paper 2 (10) [10 pages]: The primary theory text: This paper should provide a detailed summary of the concepts as they appear in the primary theory text.
 Careful selection of quotations should occur.
-However, remember to write through the quotation; do not just toss it out there, but talk about what it means and how it might be deployed in criticism.
-Due: February 20.
+However, remember to write through the quotation; do not just toss a passage out there, but talk about what it means and how it might be deployed in criticism.
+Due: February 19.